 Portland is one of the few cities in America with a vibrant and active street art scene.
 So much so that there are several organizations devoted to advocating for the artists, and educating people on where to go to view the magnificent collections of sculptures and murals throughout the city.

-The benefits of street art are two-fold: it not only brings together community (businesses and artists can come to an agreement on where and what gets put on display), but the art itself makes Portland even more beautiful than it already is!
+The benefits of street art are two-fold: it not only brings together a community (businesses and artists can come to an agreement on where and what gets put on display), but the art itself makes Portland even more beautiful than it already is!
 And it’s FREE to the public.

 A Brief History of Portland Street Art

 During the 1980’s and 90’s, when the rise of random and illegal graffiti art infiltrated every large city, Portland was no different.
 But because of the high concentration of artists in Portland, with no solid creative outlet, people like Gage Hamilton recognized the need for artists to showcase their work in a safe and legitimate environment.
-He founded Forest For the Trees in 2013, a non-profit organization where street artists and do their work without fear of retribution.
+He founded Forest For the Trees in 2013, a non-profit organization where street artists do their work without fear of retribution.

 Forest For the Trees